widefix/wget/README.md

 Download files from the internet with ease.
 It's a wrapper around the standard Ruby `net/http` library.
 Large files are downloaded in chunks to avoid memory issues.

+Why use this gem?
+The `net/http` library is verbose and can be tricky for newcomers.

 ## Installation

 Add this line to your application's Gemfile: